 one security guard came to say that the airport was closing and we would have to leave – a guest reviewer

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Mykonos Island National Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Mykonos Airport.

 What to Expect